Seeding a New Lawn

 Fertilization

-Fertilization is very important at the time of seeding.
-This is the only time you will be able to incorporate required soil amendments or fertilizer into the root zone.
+Fertilization is very important at seeding time.
+This is the only time you can incorporate the required soil amendments or fertilizer into the root zone.

 The final step in soil preparation is hand raking the area.
 This is also the last opportunity to establish the final grade.
 Immediately prior to seeding, apply a starter fertilizer.
 A starter fertilizer is high in phosphorus.